If you are in New Zealand, please click here.

 •My Time DiningR (open seating) – giving guests flexibility with their evening dining.
 You can decide when you would like to dine between the hours of 6:00pm and 8:30pm each evening; much like a regular restaurant.

-•My Family Time Dining℠ – available onboard selected sailings for the earliest dining time (varies by ship and sailing) for guests aged between 3-11 years at the date of sailing.
+•My Family Time Dining℠ – available onboard selected cruises for the earliest dining time (varies by ship and sailing) for guests aged between 3-11 years at the date of sailing.
 This offers children quicker service during first dining seating and then they are transferred to the Adventure Ocean® kids club.

 My Time DiningR and My Family Time Dining℠ is subject to availability.